 In the On-Air Audio Cards configuration, set the audio outputs and inputs you want to use for Playout, Preview (CUE), Keyboards (Hot Keys) Monitor (broadcast of an external audio signal) and Rec, according to the devices you previously configured in the Audio Card settings, then click Next.

-A window with the Summary of all the selected settings will appear; click Next to apply them.
+A window with the Summary of all the selected settings will appear; click Next to apply them and start the creation of SQL structure.